Well-posedness and stability of the Lagrange representation of the n-D wave equation via boundary triples: Stability

 \begin{proof} Let $\lambda -A_{\Theta}$ be injective.
 By \Cref{th:compact-embedding} all resolvent operators of $A_{\Theta}$ are compact.
 Hence, let $\mu$ be such that $(\mu - A_{\Theta})^{-1}$ is bijective and bounded (and compact).
 Then:

-The right hand side is of the form $1 + K$, where $K$ is a compact operator.
-It is a consequence of the theorem of Riesz-Schauder, cf.\ \cite[Thm.~6.2.1]{Werner2000}, that an operator $1+K$ is injective if and only if it is surjective.
-Now note that the left hand side is injective, since $\lambda - A_{\Theta}$ is injective and the resolvent is bijective.
+The right-hand side is of the form $1 + K$, where $K$ is a compact operator.
+It is a consequence of the theorem of Riesz--Schauder, cf.\ \cite[Thm.~6.2.1]{Werner2000}, that an operator $1+K$ is injective if and only if it is surjective.
+Now note that the left-hand side is injective, since $\lambda - A_{\Theta}$ is injective and the resolvent is bijective.
 Thus $\lambda - A_{\Theta}$ is surjective.
 The open mapping theorem assures that $\lambda - A_{\Theta}$ is boundedly invertible. \end{proof}

 \Cref{CritForSUS} requires us to study the spectrum of $A_{\Theta}$ on the imaginary axis. \Cref{onlyEV} makes this considerably easier, as we only have to check for eigenvalues.
-The following lemma gives us important information on the eigenvalues: \begin{lemma} If $\lambda \in \iu \R$ is an eigenvalue of $A_{\Theta}$, the corresponding eigenvectors $x$ satisfy
+The following lemma gives us important information on the eigenvalues: \begin{lemma} If $\lambda \in \iu \R$ is an eigenvalue of $A_{\Theta}$, the corresponding eigenvectors $x = \begin{psmallmatrix} x_{1}\\x_{2}\end{psmallmatrix}$ satisfy

 \end{lemma}